swansonk14/typed-argument-parser/README.md

 #### Reproducibility info

-Specifically, Tap has a method called `get_reproducibility_info` that returns a dictionary containing information necessary to replicate the settings under which the code was run.
+Specifically, Tap has a method called `get_reproducibility_info` that returns a dictionary containing information necessary to replicate the settings the run.
 This dictionary includes:
 - Python command
     - The command that was used to run the program
     - Ex. `python main.py --package Tap`